-This topic describes the association and differences between MQ for MQTT and traditional MOM based on What is Message Queue for MQTT?, and provides model selection recommendations in actual scenarios.
+This topic describes the association and differences between MQ for MQTT and traditional MOM based on What is MQTT, and provides model selection recommendations in actual scenarios.

 Traditional MOM, such as MQ and Kafka, is intended for microservices and big data and implements message storage and forwarding.
 The message producer and consumer are applications for user services deployed on ECS instances.

 Traditional MOM is applicable in scenarios where user services deployed on ECS instances adopt fixed technology stacks and language platforms.
 However, traditional MOM cannot deal with scenarios with access by massive multi-platform devices developed in multiple languages, where service properties play an important role during message production and consumption.
 Examples are the mobile Internet and IoT scenarios.